Who Is Michael Cohen?

 The president subsequently lashed out at Cohen on Twitter, saying it was "so sad" that a lawyer would tape his client, while new Trump attorney Rudy Giuliani insisted that the recording provided no evidence of wrongdoing on his client's part.
 Additionally, others familiar with the workings of the U.S. attorney's office suggested that the release of evidence amid an investigation would complicate Cohen's ability to reach a favorable deal with prosecutors.

-Continuing down that path, Cohen then leaked word that he was prepared to share with Mueller his account of how the then-presidential candidate gave the go-ahead for the July 2016 Trump Tower meeting between key campaign members, including Donald Trump Jr. and son-in-law Jared Kushner, and Russian agents who promised damaging information on opponent Hillary Clinton.
-Trump had previously denied any knowledge of the meeting until being told about it afterward.
+Continuing down that path, Cohen reportedly leaked word that he was prepared to share with Mueller his account of how the then-presidential candidate gave the go-ahead for the July 2016 Trump Tower meeting between key campaign members, including Donald Trump Jr. and son-in-law Jared Kushner, and Russian agents who promised damaging information on opponent Hillary Clinton.
+Later, Cohen's lawyer, Davis, copped to being the one who had informed the media about Trump's supposed knowledge of the meeting, though he admitted that "the only person who could confirm that information is my client."

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!